EGA receives first shipment of caustic soda in milestone for alumina refinery project

 First production is expected during the first half of 2019

-United Arab Emirates: Emirates Global Aluminium, the largest industrial company in the United Arab Emirates outside oil and gas, today announced that it has received the first shipment of caustic soda for its under-construction Al Taweelah alumina refinery.
+United Arab Emirates, 04 September 2018: Emirates Global Aluminium, the largest industrial company in the United Arab Emirates outside oil and gas, today announced that it has received the first shipment of caustic soda for its under-construction Al Taweelah alumina refinery.

 Caustic soda and bauxite are the two most important raw materials in alumina refining.
 Stocks of these materials are initially required for the carefully-planned sequential commissioning of Al Taweelah alumina refinery.